Voltage: 345 kV line

 Targeted in-service: October 2018

 Xcel Energy has received final approval to build, own, and operate 600 megawatts (MW) of new wind generation, an approximately 83-mile 345 kilovolt (kV) transmission line, and two new substations in eastern Colorado.
 The 345 kV transmission line will connect the wind farm to our existing Missile Site Substation in Arapahoe County.The wind farm will cover 95,000 acres in Elbert, Lincoln, Kit Carson and Cheyenne Counties.
 The new transmission line will have a 150-foot wide right-of-way.
 The transmission line route passes through Lincoln, Elbert, and Arapahoe Counties.

-Construction of the transmission line is expected to commence in April 2017 with road access work, and structure setting beginning in June.
+Construction of the transmission line is expected to commence in June.
 The majority of the structures will be installed using direct embed foundations, which involves driving the structures into the ground.
 A few of the structures will sit on top of concrete foundations.
 The structure’s pieces are set into place using a crane.
 Landowners will be notified prior to work beginning on their land.